-Generally speaking, if a claim is false or fraudulent and involves states or local funds, it violates the Virginia FCA.
-A person or corporation who violates the Virginia FCA must pay the Commonwealth between $5,500 and $11,000 for each Virginia FCA violation, in addition to whatever actual damages were sustained as a result of the Virginia FCA violation(s).
+Generally speaking, if a claim is false or fraudulent and involves states or local funds, it violates the Virginia False Claims Act.
+A person or corporation who violates the Act must pay the Commonwealth between $5,500 and $11,000 for each violation, in addition to whatever actual damages were sustained as a result of the violation(s).

 Who Can File a Lawsuit Under the Virginia Fraud Against Taxpayers Act?

-Either the Commonwealth itself or a private individual (known as a qui tam relator) may bring a lawsuit for violations of the Virginia FCA.
+Either the Commonwealth itself or a private individual (known as a qui tam relator) may bring a lawsuit for violations of the Virginia False Claims Act.
 When a qui tam relator initiates the lawsuit, the Commonwealth is provided an opportunity to investigate the claims and determine whether to formally participate or intervene in the lawsuit.

 Even if the Commonwealth does not intervene, a qui tam relator may continue to pursue the lawsuit.
 If a qui tam relator is successful in the lawsuit after the Commonwealth decides not to intervene, he or she is entitled to receive between 25 and 30 percent of any recovery, in addition to his or her reasonable attorneys’ fees and costs.
 A qui tam relator receives a lower amount (between 15 and 25 percent of any recovery) when the Commonwealth does intervene.